plosive/konstantinfarrell.github.io/_posts/2015-10-13-minecraft-server.md

 Any unauthorized building will be deleted without warning.

 Here is a [map](../../../../files/server/img/map.jpg) of plum town done by Remi and 'tori.
+Also, we have a list of thing to be built, go ahead and take a look at the [workflowy](https://workflowy.com/s/8553xHNcUY) Join the Facebook group!

 ## Requirements